justinbleich/produce.fyi/pages/home.md

 ### What's the point?

-We want to create a vibrant community that provides a place for both beginners and entrenched vets to access industry knowledge, production tips, and opportunities (with some additional insight on navigating web3 as a musician).
-The financial incentive is real, too.
-With more interest and more purchases, the token will increase in value for holders.
-Likely, the token will additionally become a governance tool to run initiatives, with ideas ranging from covering costs to pressing a vinyl compilation being discussed.
+We've created a vibrant community that provides a place for both beginners and entrenched vets to access industry knowledge, production tips, and opportunities (with some additional insight on navigating web3 as a musician).
+The financial incentive is real, too. $PROD will increase in value as the community continues to expand.
+Likely, the token will additionally become a governance tool to run initiatives, with a host of community-based ideas being discussed.
+Those holding $PROD are able to vote these initiatives through.

 ### Okay, I'm ready.